 But think about it.
 If I used Halloween to talk about dental decay and insisted on binning things I didn’t like the look of, what message would I send?

 As well as sucking the joy out of Halloween, I’m also demonising sugar and showing the kids that I don’t trust them around unlimited sweets.

 Instead, I prefer to use Halloween as an opportunity to help my kids become more intuitive eaters.
-By letting them eat their fill on Halloween night, I’m showing them that I don’t fear food, nor should they.
+Letting them eat their fill on Halloween night shows them that I don’t fear food, nor should they.

 The kids also have great fun sorting through their stash and giving away or swapping stuff they don’t like.
 This is another valuable learning point.
 Value the foods you enjoy rather than eating foods just because they’re there!

 We hear so much about childhood obesity and dental health that it’s only natural to worry about your child eating too many sweets.
 Other parents tell me that they’re worried that their child will get sick or that they won’t want to eat any other foods that day.

 Well, why not think of Halloween Sweets this way instead?

 - Your kids don’t eat these foods all the time